ctsit/form_render_skip_logic/README.md

 The top level entry in the configuration is a Control Field.
 A control field is described by an event name and a field name.
 Each control field can govern the display of a set of forms.
 You can define multiple control fields as long as each controls a separate set of forms.

 Each control field can have multiple conditions.
-Each condition compares the control field to a numeric value.
-Becareful that the conditions are mutually exclusive or the results could be unexpected.
+Each condition compares the control field to a string or number.
+If the condition evaluates as true, the forms listed under the condition will be displayed.
+If the condition is false and no other true condition displays them, the forms will be hidden.
+Be careful that the values in the conditions of a control field are mutually exclusive or the results could be unexpected.

-Each condition can have forms that are displayed when the condition is met.
-All forms _not_ named will be displayed at all times.
+All forms _not_ named under a condition will be displayed at all times.
 Optionally, each condition can specify a list of events that restrict the behavior of this rule.

 Each control field can optionally specify a fallback value to be passed to the conditions when the control field is empty.
-This allows for a "default display" of the forms controlled by that control field.
+This allows for a "default display" of the forms controlled by that control field before it is set.

 The image below shows a sample configuration where the control field is named `rand_group` and appears on the `Baseline` event of the `Patient Data` arm.
 The first three forms will be displayed only when `rand_group = 1`.
 The last form will be displayed only when `rand_group = 2`.